Amish in Iowa: 2024 Guide (20+ Communities)

 Other Iowa Amish Settlements

-In Van Buren County, near the towns of Milton and Pulaski, one finds an Amish settlement of five church districts, founded in 1969.
+In Van Buren County, near the towns of Milton and Pulaski, you’ll find an Amish settlement of nearly 700 people, founded in 1969.
 Van Buren County is also home to a more recent community, founded in 2005 near Bonaparte.

-Delaware County, near Edgewood, is also home to a settlement of three districts, founded in 1986.
-The Mitchell County settlement in the environs of McIntire and Riceville, founded 1975, had grown to two church districts as of 2008, and fifteen years later, remains about the same size.
+Delaware County, in the area of Delhi and Hopkinton is home to a settlement of over 300 Amish people (founded in 1986).
+The settlement in Mitchell County in the environs of McIntire and Riceville (founded 1975) had grown to two church districts as of 2008, and over fifteen years later, remains about the same size – an example of a relatively slow-growing or “stagnant” Amish community.

 Another Iowa religious group sometimes confused with the Amish are the Amana people.